 Course is available to declared business (BA) majors only.
+Graded "Satisfactory" or "Unsatisfactory."
 An introduction to business administration.
 Topics include the environment, culture, and operation of business organizations; careers available in business; individual differences and their effects on career development; business communication technologies including electronic mail and internet; and assessment of individual and organizational outcomes.
-Satisfactory or Unsatisfactory completion will result in a grade of S or U respectively.

-BUSA 2100 Applied Business Statistics Prerequisite: MATH 1111 or equivalent.
+BUSA 2100 Applied Business Statistics

+Prerequisite: MATH 1111 or equivalent.
 Applications of basic statistical concepts to business environments.
 Topics include data analysis, measures of central tendency and spread, probability applications, applications of selected distributions, regression, confidence intervals, and hypothesis testing.
 Business examples and applications are the foundation of instruction.
 Statistical software is used to analyze results.